Table of Contents

 Section 6

-Robert’s Rules of Order, Newly Revised 10th Edition shall govern the Board in all cases where they are applicable and obtainable.
+The newest edition of Roberts’ Rules of Order shall govern the Board in all cases where they are applicable and necessary.

 Article VI: Responsibilities